Eagle Peak Trail

 - Hiking time, round trip: 5 hours

 - Wilderness Camps: None

 This peak was originally known as Sim-layshe, a Native American word for eagle.
 When the Longmire family settled nearby, George Longmire anglicized the name to Eagle Peak.

-From the National Park Inn, drive past the building with the flagpole, through the employee housing area and across a suspension bridge.
+Entering Longmire from the east, drive past the National Park Inn, and turn right at the building with the flagpole.
+Continue straight through the employee housing area and across a suspension bridge.
 The trailhead is located 300 feet past the suspension bridge.

 Most of the trail lies in old growth forest.
 Lush subalpine flower fields surround the last .5 mile of the trail.
 Panoramic views await hikers who reaches Eagle Peak Saddle.

 There is no designated camp along this trail nor atop the Tatoosh Range.
 Current trail conditions are available park-wide from wilderness information centers, ranger stations, and visitor centers.
 Fires are prohibited.
 No pets on trails.
 Treat water before drinking.